Our goal is to share information and products that are truly helpful to renters.

 Why am I being charged both a pet deposit, pet fee, and pet rent?

 Many landlords understand that allowing renters to have pets widens their pool of potential tenants as well as improves renter happiness.
 But it also increases the likelihood of damage to their property.
 And, unfortunately, renters who are not responsible pet owners and allow their pets to excessively damage their apartment tend to make landlords understandably wary of allowing pets.
+There is a common misconception that landlords charge extra for owning a pet but that’s not the case.
+They actually charge to protect the damage to the property by pets.

 In comes the pet deposit, pet fee, and pet rent.
 Some landlords can and will charge all three fees.
 But there are some states, such as California, that do not allow landlords to charge more than a specific amount for deposits.
 So if they are already charging you the max amount for a security deposit they aren’t allowed to tack on extra charges like a pet deposit.
 You may also see variations in the rules across cities.